Soulsender/Notes/Misc/Business Notes.md

 	- this is a dangling modifier
 - four design elements
 	- justification
-	- page size
 	- type styles
-	- ???
 - short sentences are up to 15 words
-- proofreading is important because you can ensure the document is the correct length
+- proofreading is important because it carries reputation and message
 - proofreading involves revising information for clarity
 - "the report *seems* to be incomplete"
 	- hedging sentence (sentence is uncertain)